risahyusuf/Hotel-Website/README.md

 Includes 3 cards showcasing some of their special offers with each card including picture of the apartment, time/duration and price

 ### Review
-Contains positive client feedback from 3 clients that have used the service.
+Contains positive client feedback from 3 clients that have used the service and a button to view more reviews.

 ### Recent posts
 This section includes posts made recently on the website.
 Each post including a picture, text, date and time posted.